Getting Started

 Production Build

-Run yarn build to build the production environment code.
-After the build is completed, static files will be generated in the dist directory.
+Run yarn build to build the production code.
+After building, static files will be generated in the dist directory.

 Local Preview

 Run yarn serve to preview the built static files.
-Note that if you used the -b, -p options to build, the same options are also required when previewing.
+Note that if you used -b or -p parameters during build, you need to use the same -b and -p parameters during preview.

 Run yarn new to generate projects, modules, or documentation using scaffolding templates.